ryands17/node-beanstalk-cdk/README.md

-# SPA Deploy Codebuild
+# Beanstalk Deploy Codebuild

-This is an [aws-cdk](https://aws.amazon.com/cdk/) project where you can deploy any SPA (React, Angular, Vue, etc.) via Codebuild on S3 and served via Cloudfront.
+This is an [aws-cdk](https://aws.amazon.com/cdk/) project where you can deploy your Node application on Elastic Beanstalk via Codebuild.

 **_Note_**: This configuration is for GitHub only.
 For Bitbucket, you can edit the source accordingly.